Can foreigners buy property in the USA? The simple answer is yes, foreigners can indeed purchase real estate in the United States.

 There are two main methods to buy a house in the USA for a foreigner.
 The first is an all-cash transaction.
 The other method is a mortgage from a lender that specializes in foreign national loans.
 While cash may be king, foreigners have more financing options than they may think.

 However, cash isn’t the only option.
-In the next section, we discuss the mortgage options available to foreign investors looking to purchase U.S. real estate.
+We discuss the mortgage options available to foreign investors looking to purchase U.S. real estate.

 Mortgage options to buy a house in the USA as a foreigner